 - Review This Book

-New book coming later in 2014: 'Oz - A Hitch-Hiker's Australian Anthology'.
+New book now available: 'Oz - A Hitch-Hiker's Australian Anthology'.
 The incredible true story of my twelve very strange months in Australia.

 No press coverage has been uploaded for this title